 The well-received teaser was shared by many celebrities including Arjun Kapoor, Vijay Sethupathy, Keerthy Suresh, Rana Daggubatti, and many more.
 The happiness meter of director Basil Joseph seems to have doubled when India’s much-loved superhero Krishh aka Hrithik Roshan shared the teaser in his social media account.
 To add on, the director of recently released action-thriller Extraction, Sam Hargrave also shared the teaser.
 Okay, we have now grabbed Hollywood’s attention!

 The one-minute teaser of Minnal Murali gave so much without actually giving away a lot.
 It just assured us that we are in for one hell of an experience.

 The film Minnal Murali is produced by Sophia Paul.

 An alternate narrative in the time of pestilence – C U Soon

-Now coming to another Onam treat, C U Soon that released yesterday.
-C U Soon is cinematic evidence of “Modern problems need modern Solution!”
-This film was aptly made for an OTT experience.
+Now coming to another Onam treat, C U Soon that was released yesterday; C U Soon is cinematic evidence of “Modern problems need modern solution!”
+This film has been perfectly made for an OTT experience.
 With just limited access to locations and crew, this film has redefined storytelling.

-While the entire film fraternity is perplexed about the current scenario preventing them to make films, C U Soon shows how you can transcend any limitation, without compromising on quality content and visual treat.
+While the entire film fraternity is perplexed about the current scenario preventing them to make films in outdoor locations, C U Soon shows how you can transcend any limitation, without compromising on quality content and offer a visual treat.

 The entire film moves through the characters’ phone screens.
 We are even taken to outside locations, like the police station through Google Maps.
 The entire film depends solely on technology.

-How the characters gave their finest performances also needs to be mentioned here.
-Since the trailer of C U Soon released last week, we are pretty sure that the film is definitely taking a road less traveled and attempting a new cinematic experience.
-And after watching the film yesterday, the final verdict is common – simply brilliant.
+How the characters give their finest performances also needs to be mentioned here.
+Since the trailer of C U Soon was released last week, I am pretty sure that the film is taking a road less traveled and attempting a new cinematic experience.
+And after watching the film yesterday, the final verdict is a common one – simply brilliant.